kmaterna/Tutorials_for_intermediate/README.md

 # Tutorials_for_intermediate

-This repository keeps examples and toy problems for learning intermediate topics in geophysical data analysis.
+This repository holds examples, tutorials, and toy problems for learning intermediate topics in geophysical data analysis.
 One example is the new pygmt interface with GMT6 and Python3.6+.

 ### Tool 1: Pygmt ###
 #### Pygmt mapping can: ####